Unusual Options Activity Insight: Lululemon Athletica | Benzinga

 Unusual Options Activity Insight: Lululemon Athletica

-Shares of Lululemon Athletica (NASDAQ:LULU) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $411.05.
+Shares of Lululemon Athletica (NASDAQ:LULU) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $408.69.

 - Trade Type: CALL